Covid-19 Business Support Hub

 In order to qualify for the scheme, a worker will need to be classed as ‘furloughed’.
 This can apply to: full-time, part-time and flexible employees, as well as agency contracted employees and those on zero-hour contracts.

 This scheme means that you’ll remain on your employer’s payroll instead of being ‘laid off’.
-It even applies to employees who were made redundant after February 28th 2020, so long as they’re rehired by their employer.

 For more information on the Coronavirus Job Retention Scheme, including how to access it and details about the furlough process, click below.

 Unfortunately for those of our clients who have Limited Companies, the SEISS DOES NOT apply to Limited Company Directors.

 However, ‘those who pay themselves a salary and/or dividends through their own Limited Company WILL be covered for their salary by the Coronavirus Job Retention Scheme, IF they’re operating a PAYE scheme’.